Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

-There are several ways you can treat diarrhea in puppies, and for the occasional, mild bout of loose stools it's usually a pretty simple fix IF the problem is being caused by something simple....
+The occasional, mild bout of loose stools is usually a pretty simple fix...
+IF the problem is being caused by something simple.

-If your puppy has had a couple of loose stools (looking like soft, unformed 'piles' or a dollop of chocolate pudding) but doesn't seem to be feeling sick, or showing any other signs of illness, chances are it's being caused by something he's eaten, or stress.
+If your puppy has had a couple of loose stools, but isn't showing any other signs of illness, chances are it's being caused by something he's eaten, or by stress.

 You can't be too careful in this situation.